dlguswo333/dlguswo333.github.io/markdown/2023/12-19-en-migrate-blog-to-sveltekit-styling.md

 > it will only find classes that exist as complete unbroken strings in your source files.
 >
 > If you use string interpolation or concatenate partial class names together,
-> Tailwind will not find them and therefore will not generate the corresponding CSS.
+> Tailwind will not find them and therefore will not generate the corresponding CSS.<br>
 > https://tailwindcss.com/docs/content-configuration#dynamic-class-names

 # Supporting Pre-defined Themes